What is recovery coaching?

 Supervision is the interaction that occurs when a mentor or coach brings their coaching or mentoring work experiences to a supervisor to be supported and to engage in reflective dialogue and collaborative learning for the development and benefit of the mentor or coach, their clients and their organisations.

-How does it work?
+How does coaching work?

 How individually tailored is the support?

-My coaching methods are fundamentally inductive: their essence is careful identification of what the problem really is for you, and what a successful solution would look like, and use the combination as a starting point for working out how to get you from here to there.
-To do this effectively, I will ask you questions during an initial consultation, and ask you to complete a reflective task on your illness and recovery, including goal-setting at 3 crucial timescales, before we begin our work together.
+My coaching methods start from specifics not generalities: their essence is careful identification of what the problem really is for you, and what a successful solution would look like.
+We then use the combination as a starting point for working out how you’re going to get from here to there.
+To help us both create as much clarity as possible, we’ll have an initial discovery call to start the exploration, and if we decide to go ahead and work together, I’ll ask you to complete a reflective exercise focused on your illness and recovery, including goal-setting in 3 crucial domains and at 3 interlocking timescales, before our first session.
 From then on, our coaching sessions will involved detailed conversations analysing the textures of your life and pinpointing precisely which interventions might stand the best chance of making real and sustainable change.
-We will also decide together on the most suitable type and amount of contact at different phases in the process.
-I draw no hard lines between your problems with eating and the rest of your life, and I adapt all the support I offer to your specific circumstances, especially your stage of recovery or post-recovery.
-Coaching also includes regular prompts to reflect on your progress and give feedback to me on how I’m supporting you.
-Finally, when you finish your work with me, we conclude with a constructive assessment of what you’ve achieved, and a roadmap for how you’ll be protecting and building on your progress in the months and years to come.

 How do we get started?